 Reg Buckingham’s black and white negatives date from 1963 to 1986 and are a general view of Cambridge happenings.
 Some of his photography entailed copying old photos for the Cambridge Museum and for this he was made an honorary member of the Cambridge Historical Society Inc.

 The Cambridge Edition negatives date from 1982 to 2005 and are black and white.
-(Not indexed).
+These are also not currently indexed.

-Photographs in the Cambridge Museum collection go back to the late 1800s
+Photographs in the Cambridge Museum’s collection go back to the late 1800s.